This is a review of the all-new Brooks Ghost 13.

 The Ghost has that 12-millimeter stack height from heel to toe, which is the same as it’s been.

-Again, this shoe has this DNA Loft that goes all the way through the shoe.
+Again, this shoe has this DNA Loft that goes all the way through the lateral side of the shoe.
 And whether you heel strike, midfoot strike, land on the outside, land on the inside, the Ghost 13 is just going to kind of give you cushion all the way through your gait cycle and stride and give you protection to roll you through.

 Neutral vs. Overpronation vs. Underpronation